top of page

 He teaches and writes about 20th century U.S. history, Latinx history, urban studies, capitalism, race, inequality, politics, and immigration.
 He has written for The Washington Post, Teen Vogue, Chicago Sun-Times, and Zócalo, and has discussed his work on NPR, PBS, ABC, Univision, and other programs.

 Professor Amezcua has been the recipient of numerous fellowships and is a past fellow of the Mellon Emerging Faculty Leaders and Andrew W. Mellon Foundation.
+In 2024, he was named a Member of the Institute for Advanced Study (IAS) in Princeton, NJ.
 He has served on a variety of national boards, program committees, and advisory councils including the Organization of American Historians, Urban History Association, Immigration and Ethnic History Society, the Newberry Library, DC History Center, and the Mexican American Civil Rights Institute.
 He earned his Ph.D. from Yale University and his B.A. from UCLA.
-Before joining the Georgetown faculty, Amezcua was an Assistant Professor at NYU.
-He is represented by the Frances Goldin Literary Agency of New York City.
+He is represented by McKinnon Literary of New York City.